dim-lang/dim/README.md

 ## Why nerd?

-Shepherd is a programming language crossed multiple platforms with friendly features and high performance.
-Shepherd is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
+nerd is a programming language crossed multiple platforms with friendly features and high performance, and designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
 Here're topics we want to introduce:

 #### Object-Oriented
 #### Functional Programming